Turmeric for Pain: Research on Inflammation, Comfort & Mobility

 Daily Discomfort, Overuse & Minor Aches

-- Inflammation is associated with minor discomfort
+- Inflammation associated with minor discomfort

 - Oxidative stress affecting tissues